auspicie/auspicie/README.md

 ---

-> ⚡ “AI won’t replace workforce, but individuals who use AI will replace those who don’t.”
+> ⚡ “AI won’t replace workforce, but individuals who use AI wil work efficiently those who don’t.”

 <!---
 auspicie/auspicie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.